jamesward/jaxrsbars/README.md

 Modern Web Apps with JAX-RS, MongoDB, JSON, and jQuery
 ======================================================

-We are in the midst of a paradygm shift that will dramatically change how many of us build and deploy our software.
-In the late 90's software began moving to the web.
-The prevelence of the web browser provided our users an easy way to interact with our software without having to install thick client apps that were hard to upgrade and usually not cross-platform.
-But we only used the browser as a dumb terminal with very limited capabilities.
-All of the logic of the application happened on the server and each interaction required a roundtrip with the server which consequently had to store tons of UI state information.
-In some ways this model is better than the thick-client approach but we have uncovered many of it's drawbacks and are now working our way back towards the client/server architecture - this time the modern web browser is the universal thick-client.
+We are in the midst of a paradigm shift that will dramatically change how many of us build and deploy software.
+In the late 90's software began moving to the web, and the prevalence of the web browser provided users with an easy way to interact with software without having to install thick client apps that were hard to upgrade and usually, not available cross-platform.
+We only used the browser as a dumb terminal with very limited capabilities.
+The 'logic of the application' happened on the server and each interaction required a roundtrip to and from the server which, as a result had to store tons of UI state information.
+In some ways this model is better than the thick-client approach but in the ensuing years we have uncovered many drawbacks to this approach and today, we are now working our way back towards client/server architecture - and this time the modern web browser 'is' the universal thick-client.

-Over the past few years it has been common for web apps to use the browser as more than just an HTML-capable dumb terminal.
+Over the past few years it has been common for web apps to use the browser as more than a HTML-capable dumb terminal.
 In the Ajax revolution many of us began doing partial page refreshes and client-side form validation.
-But to go further we needed more modern web browsers with faster JavaScript execution engines, more powerful CSS capabilities, and more APIs.
-This is exactly what is now happening under the "HTML5" banner.
-HTML5 technically refers to a collection of browser standards, but to most developers it really means "the browser is a now universal think-client".
-The splurge in mobile apps is also driving this great transition back to a client/server architecture.
-Ultimately what this all means for you is that web application architectures are changing.
+But to go further we needed more modern web browsers with their faster JavaScript execution engines, more powerful CSS capabilities, and more APIs.
+Today this is happening under the "HTML5" banner.
+While HTML5 technically refers to a collection of browser standards, to most developers it really means "the browser is a now universal think-client."
+The growth in mobile apps is also driving this great transition back to a client/server architecture.
+Ultimately what this all means for you and I is that web application architectures are changing.

 The Web Client/Server Architecture
 ----------------------------------

-The modern web application architecure moves the User Interface to the client where all user interactions are handled on the client-side.
-All UI state also moves to the client-side.
-Then the client just makes calls to the server when it needs to access shared data or communicate with other clients / systems.
-The client talks to the server through HTTP using a RESTful pattern or possibly the newer Web Sockets protocol which allows for bidirectional communication.
-The RESTful pattern is basically a way to map the standard HTTP verbs (like GET, POST, PUT, DELETE) to actions the client wants to perform on the back-end / shared data.
-Today the data is typically serialized into JSON (JavaScript Object Notation) because it is simple and universally supported.
-The RESTful services should also be stateless, meaning no data should be held in the web tier between requests (with the possible exception of cached data).
-Ultimately this turns the web tier into a simple proxy layer that provides an endpoint for serialized data.
+Modern web application architecture moves the UI to the client, where all user interactions are handled on the client-side.
+All UI state, too, moves to the client-side.
+The client then just makes calls to the server when it needs to access shared data or communicate with other clients / systems.
+The client talks to the server through HTTP using a RESTful pattern or possibly the newer WebSockets protocol which allows for bidirectional communication.
+This RESTful pattern is basically a way to map standard HTTP verbs (like GET, POST, PUT, DELETE) to actions the client wants to perform on the back-end / shared data.
+Today data is typically serialized into JSON (JavaScript Object Notation) because it is simple and universally supported.
+The RESTful services should also be stateless, and no data should be held in the web tier between requests (with the possible exception of cached data).
+Ultimately, this turns the web tier into a simple proxy layer that provides an endpoint for serialized data.

 There are many different ways to build a browser-based client but for this example I will use jQuery and JavaScript since they are the most common.
-There are also many ways to expose the RESTful services.
-For this example I will use JAX-RS since it is the Java standard for RESTful services.
-For back-end data persistence this example will use MongoDB, a NoSQL database.
+There are also many ways to expose the RESTful services, here I will use JAX-RS since it is the Java standard for RESTful services.
+For back-end data persistence this example will also use MongoDB, a NoSQL database.

 The code for this example is available at:
 http://github.com/jamesward/jaxrsbars